ayushdixit1-av/spotify-discord-bot/README.md

 Railway will automatically redeploy your application after you add these variables.

-Note on FFmpeg: Railway's build environment typically includes ffmpeg.
-If you encounter issues with audio playback, ensure ffmpeg is properly installed and accessible within the Railway container.

 Bot Commands (Slash Commands)
 Once the bot is online in your Discord server: